 There are many options available to CoC faculty, staff and students for hosting web pages.
 Both OIT and TSO offer web hosting as a service to users to make their content accessible via the World Wide Web.
 These services provide data storage on a web server in a GT data center, providing Internet connectivity and with a system name ending in gatech.edu.
 Web content can be uploaded via Secure File Transfer Protocol (SFTP), a Content Management System (e.g. Drupal) or other web interface if available.
 Application development platforms for web programmers are also available (e.g. PHP and MySQL database servers).

 OIT's web hosting service provides an ISP-quality service to GT, including CoC users.
 New web sites can be requested using an online form, however domains (i.e. sites) must be owned/sponsored by a faculty or staff member.
 With sponsor permission, students can be domain administrators.
 Using a Plesk-based, web control panel the domain administrator can manage their web server, install scripts (e.g. PHP), databases (e.g. MySQL) as well as other modules and applications (e.g. WordPress, Drupal, Mediawiki).
 Domain administrators are responsible for the overall security of their site, identity management and for applying software updates.
 All sites must adhere to the OIT Web Hosting Policy:

 OIT provides a free InCommon SSL certificate for web sites hosted on the OIT web hosting service and ending in gatech.edu.

 OIT does NOT offer support services for installing or maintaining websites and that these tasks are the responsibility of the site owner or its administrators.
 TSO will assist when resources are available as a best effort.

-In addition, some administrative and research web admins prefer to host their content on T-Square due to the feature set.
+In addition, some administrative and research web admins prefer to host their content on Canvas due to the feature set.

 CoC Web Hosting